wonjunior/CodeGraph/README.md

 - [ ] Editor user interface : console, variable viewer, file manager, text editor
 - [ ] Jumping from text editor to node editor when updating
 - [ ] Efficient and reliable error logging and cues
-- [ ] Whole project covered with test cases
+- [ ] Implementation of unit tests
 - [ ] Graph structure and interpretation API
-- [ ] Desktop integration with Electron
+- [ ] Integration in existing code editor (VSC or Atom) as plugin